Ramsiit2010/OCIGenAIBot/README_RCOEGenAIAgents.md

 **Solutions**:
 1. Check OCI credentials in `.env`
-2. Verify `genai_region=us-chicago-1` in `config.properties`
+2. Verify `genai_region=us-ashburn-1` in `config.properties`
-3. Ensure OCI tenancy has access to Gen AI in Chicago region
+3. Ensure OCI tenancy has access to Gen AI in Ashburn region (us-ashburn-1)
 4. Check logs for API errors

 ### MCP Server Not Registering